 I had an issue today on an older project today using the Variant to Data function.
 I was getting a runtime error at the Variant to Data conversion.
-Unfortunately, there were many instances of this function around my project, and although I’d narrowed it down to one VI and was logging the error, it still did not tell me which instance was generating the error.
+Unfortunately, there were many instances of this function in my project.
+Although I’d narrowed it down to one VI and was logging the error, it still did not tell me which instance was generating the error.

 A nice feature in LabVIEW is the Conditional Error Probe.
 This is a bit more advanced than your standard probe, and it has the ability to stop your code and notify you when and exactly where an error has occurred.